 I'm working with a freelancer or agency.
 How do I give them access?

-How do I require that a collaborator needs to request a code?
+How do I change my collaborator request code?

 - From your Shopify admin, click Settings > Users and permissions.